Orama-Interactive/Pixelorama-Docs/docs/extension_system/extension_basics.md

 # They are written to remove (Method not found in class: Project) errors
 # (add more functions below from the real Project class if your extension needs them)
 func _init(_frames := [], _name := tr("untitled"), _size := Vector2(64, 64)) -> void:
-	return  # As the funcion returns void, we are using return without a value
+	return  # As the functions returns void, we are using return without a value

 func remove() -> void:
-	return  # As the funcion returns void, we are using return without a value
+	return  # As the functions returns void, we are using return without a value

 func serialize() -> Dictionary:
-	# As the funcion returns a value, we are returning the most basic value of the same type.
+	# As the functions returns a value, we are returning the most basic value of the same type.
-	# for a Dictionary, it's smallest vaue is just an empty dictionary
+	# for a Dictionary, it's smallest value is just an empty dictionary
 	return {}

 ```